 -Side effects and discontinuations were more common at higher doses.

 -Efficacy in patients with major depressive disorder was established in 4 short-term and 2 maintenance studies.

 What other drugs will affect desvenlafaxine?

 Taking desvenlafaxine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking a sleeping pill, narcotic medication, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Ask your doctor before you take opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 More about desvenlafaxine